 Please upload a Microsoft word (.doc) document or PDF file including a statement of 500 words or fewer.
 This is a chance to tell us about your work and how you would use the opportunity of a fellowship.References

 If you are chosen as a finalist for a Lighthouse Works fellowship, we'll email you to request the contact information of a reference who can speak to the quality of your creative work and to your character.
+It may be wise to make your reference aware that you may be calling on him or her.

 We are currently not accepting applications.